csipsz/time-management/README.md

 <h1>TIME MANAGEMENT APPLICATION</h1>
 An application to organize your weekly programs and responsibilities.
-This is a React front end and Rails API back end school project for Flatiron School.
+This is a React front end and Rails API back end project.
 It is made with Redux and Thunk Middleware.

 The background is created with flaticon.